programmer2514/BetterDiscord-Experiments/README.md

 # Experiments for BetterDiscord
-A simple BetterDiscord plugin that enables the Discord Experiments and Developer settings.
+A BetterDiscord plugin that enables the Discord Experiments and Developer settings.

 #### [> Check out my other plugins <](https://github.com/programmer2514/BetterDiscord-Plugins)